ovh/docs/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 The following protocols are available for incoming traffic: `HTTP`, `HTTPS`, `TCP`, `UDP`, `SCTP`.

-A specific protocol is `PROMETHEUS`, this enables configuring a prometheus endpoint and does not handle traffic itself.
+A specific protocol is `PROMETHEUS`, it enables configuring a prometheus endpoint and does not handle traffic itself.
 Find more information about this configuration on [this page](/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus).

 ### Pool